nick-midmore/nick-midmore/README.md

 ## About Me

 Software Developer, 5+ years experience in technical roles, lover of type safety and compilers.
-Currently enrolled in an intensive Software Development bootcamp with a focus on the .NET ecosystem.

 Open to work!